 Beginner classes start every month

-New students can start on the first Saturday and/or first Wednesday of the month only.
+New students joining us for the first time are welcome on the first Saturday and/or first Wednesday of each month.

 Cash and check only.
 Classes are two hours long.